zackrdavis/gouaches/README.md

 ### Next Steps:

-- Reliably track pencil pixels for fill-blocking (edge fade confuses color tester)
+- Track pencil pixels for fill-blocking (color comparison is flakey due to anti-aliasing)
 - Fade color by maze distance, not as-the-crow-flies
-- Draggable fill action
-- Better algorithm for circular fill area
-- Mix colors realistically
+- Mix colors by subtraction, not addition